muhammad-tamim/JavaScript-notes/README.md

 ## Operator

-An Operator is a special symbol or keyword that performs an operation on one or more values.
+An Operator is a special symbol that tells the program to performs a specific operation on one or more values.

 ### Arithmetic Operators (+, -, *, /, %, **):

 ```js
 console.log(2 + 3); // 5
 console.log(5 - 2); // 3
 console.log(4 * 2); // 8